 JACK THOMPSON – Football

 Known through much of his career as the “Throwin’ Samoan,” Jack Thompson concluded his Pacific-8 Conference career as the most prolific career passer in NCAA history following three record-breaking seasons, 1976-77-78.
 By the end of his career Thompson had thrown 1,086 passes, completing 601 for 7,818 yards and 53 touchdowns.
 In all, he set six WSU career marks and was also the first junior in NCAA history to top the 5,000-yard mark in passing.

 Thompson was a Sporting News first-team All-America pick in 1978 and won all-league first-team honors as a sophomore and senior.
-Twice Thompson finished high in the Heisman Trophy balloting.
+Thompson was ninth in 1978 Heisman Trophy balloting.
 He played in the 1978 Hula Bowl and was MVP of the 1978 Challenge Bowl.
 Picked No. 3 in the 1979 draft by Cincinnati, he spent four seasons with the Bengals, then his final two NFL years with Tampa Bay.

 Thompson was born in American Samoa and prepped at Evergreen High in Seattle.
 He was only the second Cougar football player to have his jersey number (14) retired.
 The other is Mel Hein (7).